crisperdue/prooftoys-site/content/language-intro.md

 ## Expression syntax

-There are only three kinds of expressions: _atomic_ expressions, which are either a variable or a constant; function calls, which are either in function call form or operator form; and functional expressions.
+There are only three kinds of expressions: _atomic_ expressions, which are either a variable or a constant; function calls, which are either in (prefix) function call form or infix form; and functional expressions.

 If `plus` is a function that adds two numbers, then an expression such as `x + y` is equivalent to `plus x y`.
 An operator can always be used